superReal/srbreakpoints/README.md

 ## Debug mode

-The sR Breakpoints module has a built-in debug mode which displays the current breakpoint at the bottom right of the page.
+The sR Breakpoints module has a built-in debug mode which displays the current breakpoint in the bottom right corner.
 It's deactivated by default, but can be activated when initializing the module.

 **Example implementation**